Also see:

 the induction-field zone of our antennas (in most cases the induction field dominates

-at distances less than 1/2l)
+at distances less than 1/2l).

 Urban locations are the least desirable locations because typical noise floors